radicle-dev/old.radicle.xyz/content/docs/get-started.rst

 In the output shown above we can see that ``rad project`` uses git behind the scenes to clone the project from a remote repo hosted on IPFS into a new folder named after the project-id.

-Let's learn a little more about this project by moving into the newly created directory with ``$ cd <PROJECT-ID>`` and then listing what's in the folder.
+Let's learn a little more about this project by moving into the newly created directory with ``$ cd radicle-garden`` and then listing what's in the folder.

 ::